History of the University of Michigan: Affirmative action

-In 2003, two lawsuits involving the school's affirmative action admissions policy reached the U.S. Supreme Court (Grutter v.
+In 1963, a controversial set of admissions practices collectively known as "affirmative action" was introduced.
+It was a radical measure originated by Hobart Taylor Jr., aimed at boosting Black student enrollment at elite universities.
+In 2003, two lawsuits involving the university's affirmative action admissions policy reached the U.S. Supreme Court (Grutter v.
 Bollinger and Gratz v.
 Bollinger).
-President George W. Bush took the unusual step of publicly opposing the policy before the court issued a ruling, though the eventual ruling was mixed.
-In the first case, the court upheld the Law School admissions policy while in the second, it ruled against the university's undergraduate admissions policy.
+U.S. President George W. Bush took the unusual step of publicly opposing the policy before the court issued a ruling, though the eventual ruling was mixed.
+In the first case, the court upheld the Law School's admissions policy, while in the second, it ruled against the university's undergraduate admissions policy.
+In November 2006, Michigan voters passed proposal 2, which banned most affirmative action in university admissions.
+Under this law, race, gender, and national origin can no longer be considered in admissions.

-The debate still continues, however, because in November 2006 Michigan voters passed proposal 2, banning most affirmative action in university admissions.
-Under that law race, gender, and national origin can no longer be considered in admissions.
-The university and other organizations were granted a stay from implementation of the passed proposal soon after that election, and this has allowed time for proponents of affirmative action to decide legal and constitutional options in response to the election results.
-The university has stated it plans to continue to challenge the ruling; in the meantime, the admissions office states that it will attempt to achieve a diverse student body by looking at other factors such as whether the student attended a disadvantaged school, and the level of education of the student's parents.
+Labor relations

+In the 1960s, President Harlan Hatcher controversially dismissed three professors for their refusal to cooperate with Joseph McCarthy's House Un-American Activities Committee during his tenure, under pressure from Kit Clardy and his subcommittee.

+The university administration continued to face labor disputes with labor unions during the 1990s, notably with the university's Lecturers' Employees Organization (LEO) and the Graduate Employees Organization (GEO), which represents graduate student employees.

-In late 2006, with the climate for health plans changing rapidly throughout the region and the U.S., the university made the decision to sell M-CARE to Blue Cross Blue Shield of Michigan and its Blue Care Network subsidiary.
+In 1986, the university launched M-CARE, a managed care health plan that provided HMO coverage and other plans to university faculty and staff, retirees, dependents, and employers in the community.
+In late 2006, as the climate for health plans was changing rapidly throughout the region and the U.S., the university decided to sell M-CARE to Blue Cross Blue Shield of Michigan and its Blue Care Network subsidiary.
 As part of the sale, a new health care quality organization called Michigan HealthQuarters was founded.

-In 2021 music professor Bright Sheng stepped down from teaching an undergraduate musical composition class, where he says he had intended to show how Giuseppe Verdi adapted William Shakespeare's play Othello into his opera Otello, after a controversy over his showing the 1965 British movie Othello, allegedly without giving students any warning that it contained blackface.
-The controversy took place against a background of sexual misconduct scandals at the university in recent years, both inside and outside the music department.